All Episodes

 The composition of the January 6th committee, it's pretty kind of interesting.

-Reminds me of uh something else.
+It reminds me of something else.

 Any thoughts on that, Cash?

-I I have many thoughts on that, but I promised Jan I wouldn't um use names uh or or yeah no, I'll use their real names.
+I have many thoughts on that, but I promised Jan I wouldn't use names.

 I won't use the names I have for them.

-They were allowed to pick each and every member of that committee as they should, and has been done literally in our entire history.
+They were allowed to pick each and every member of that committee, as they should, and has been done literally in our entire history.

 This committee kicked off the Republicans that were appointed to it.

-And then the speaker went ahead and picked two people who were could not be more politically motivated to take down President Trump to serve on this committee.
+And then the speaker went ahead and picked two people who could not be more politically motivated to take down President Trump to serve on this committee.

 And now you want to give this man a post.